Black vs. Ebony: What’s the Real Color and Wood Difference?

 Is Ebony Color The Same As Black?

 Ebony is not the same as black.
-Ebony is a dark, rich, and slightly brownish-black color, resembling the wood.
+Ebony is a dark, rich, and slightly brownish-black color (hex #555D50), resembling the wood it’s named after, while true black (#000000) is the complete absence of light.

 What Is The Difference Between Black And Ebony Wood?

-Black wood refers to any dark-colored timber.
-Ebony wood is a specific type of black wood, known for its dense, fine texture and deep black color.
+Black wood refers to any dark-colored timber, including stained boards.
+Ebony wood is a specific type of wood from the Diospyros genus, known for its dense, fine texture and, in the rarest boards, genuinely deep black color — most ebony is actually brown-streaked rather than solid black.

 What Is The Difference Between Ebony And Ebony Black?

-Ebony refers to a dense, dark hardwood.
-Ebony black describes a very deep, rich black color.
+Ebony refers to a dense, dark hardwood from the Diospyros genus.
+Ebony black describes the color — a very deep, rich near-black shade often used to describe stains, fabrics, or paints inspired by that wood.

 Is Black Ebony Black?